Eunomiac/-EunosTextControls/README.md

 ![ETC: Eunomiac's HTML Controls](images/web/EHCLogo.png)

-Dispense with the limitations of the Roll20 content editors, and instead create gorgeous handouts and chat messages with (almost) full HTML and CSS support.
-Buttons capable of submitting API chat commands can be included in both chat messages and handouts, the latter being an excellent way to create a master GM "control panel" for your game.
+Dispense with the limitations of the Roll20 content editors, and instead create gorgeous handouts and chat messages with (almost) full HTML and CSS support. **!EHC** will offer myriad styling and customization options related to HTML and CSS styling, including clickable buttons capable of submitting API chat commands that can be included in both chat messages and handouts, the latter being an excellent way to create a master GM "control panel" for your game!

-... and more, in even earlier stages of development!